-Our mission is made of three critical parts, and each is equally important in our work at the Division.
-Our staff work together to find ways to provide high-quality outdoor recreation in a low-impact manner that conserves the land and all the natural resources it supports.
-Education is important in engaging visitors about the natural and cultural resources of the state to inspire stewardship of these places, but also about the safe and responsible ways to recreate outdoors.
+Our mission is made of three critical parts, and each is equally important in our work at the division.
+Our staff works together to find ways to provide high-quality outdoor recreation in a low-impact manner that conserves the land and all the natural resources it supports.
+Education is important in engaging visitors about the natural and cultural resources of the state to inspire stewardship of these places but also about the safe and responsible ways to recreate outdoors.
 We’ve partnered with the Leave No Trace Foundation for Outdoor Ethics to educate the public in that regard, especially as we welcome an ever-growing number of visitors to our parks each year.

-The Division’s mission in recreation doesn’t end in our state parks.
+The division’s mission in recreation doesn’t end in our state parks.
 We also work with local governments to provide parks, trails, facilities, and other recreational opportunities in communities across the state.
 This effort is led by our Recreation Grants and Outreach team, which manages the state-funded Parks and Recreation Trust Fund and allocates federal resources through the Land and Water Conservation Fund.
-Our Planning team works with partners to build state trails in every corner of our state to provide recreation opportunities that connect communities with hiking, biking, bridle, and paddling trails.
+Our Planning team works with partners to build state trails in every corner of our state to provide recreation opportunities that connect urban communities with hiking, biking, bridle, and paddling trails.

 In addition, we are committed to ensuring that people with disabilities have equal opportunity to recreate outdoors.
 We have numerous campsites built in accordance with the Americans with Disabilities Act, as well as accessible trails, fishing piers, and swim areas.
-Our staff strive to ensure that features unique to North Carolina state parks are physically accessible to as many people as possible, whether that is at Fort Macon or at the highest point in North Carolina at Mount Mitchell State Park or above the tall sand dunes of Jockey’s Ridge.
+Our staff strives to ensure that features unique to North Carolina state parks are physically accessible to as many people as possible, whether that is at Fort Macon or at the highest point in North Carolina at Mount Mitchell State Park, or above the tall sand dunes of Jockey’s Ridge.
 We also manage the state’s Accessibility for Parks grant program that seeks to invest millions to benefit children and veterans with disabilities at county and city parks.